Skip to main content

 Integrated circuits

 An integrated circuit (IC) is an electronic circuit built on a semiconductor wafer, usually made of silicon.
 On this wafer, there are millions of miniaturized transistors, resistors, and capacitors, which are connected by metal traces.
 The ICs are powered by an external power supply for their operations.
 ICs perform specific functions such as data processing and signal processing.
-The entire physical size of the IC wafer is extremely small compared to that of discrete circuits hence it is called a microchip or simply chips.
+The entire physical size of the IC wafer is extremely small compared to that of discrete circuits, hence it is called a microchip or simply a chip.
 Because of their small size, ICs have low power consumption.

 Types of ICs